cdwilliamszenoss/Ansible-zenoss-lab-customer-deploy/README.md

 vi  $PATH/zenoss-lab-customer-deploy/site-6.4.0.yml

-- Set the hd_device variable to the drive where Zenoss will be installed
+Set the hd_device variable to the drive where Zenoss will be installed

+Example:

 hd_device: xvda